-DRAMATIC VIDEO: Woman shot at Brandon drive-up bank, suspect at large
+DRAMATIC VIDEO: Woman shot, robbed at Brandon drive-up bank, suspect at large

 HILLSBOROUGH COUNTY, Fla.
 (WFLA) – Deputies say a brazen robber is at large after shooting a woman at a drive-up bank in Brandon.

-The shooting occurred at the Wells Farbo Bank on 204 Kings Ave.
+The shooting occurred at the Wells Fargo Bank on 204 Kings Ave.
 South, around 9 p.m.

 According to investigators, the woman drove up to the outside night depository, but before she could make a deposit, she was approached by an armed man in a dark hoodie.
 He started yelling at her for money and tried to open her car door, but it was locked.